Pressing Matters

 Artist credit: Eleanor Crook, ‘Wax Virginia’ (2015).
 Photography credit: Stuart Robinson (University of Sussex)

-Alongside these contemporary responses to modernist experiment, the exhibition features ‘Wax Virginia’, a life-sized waxwork of the author made by artist Eleanor Crook.
+Alongside these contemporary responses to modernist experiment, the exhibition featured ‘Wax Virginia’, a life-sized waxwork of the author made by artist Eleanor Crook.
 This striking sculpture was first devised by Ruth Richardson, Jane Wildgoose and Clare Brant at King’s College London, where the work has been housed since 2015 before making the journey down to Sussex on Dalloway Day in 2025.